insidae/website/content/29-08-2020/index.md

 ### Thermals and Noise

+Just a quick note on thermals and noise.
 A typical server can generate a lot of heat and will have powerful fans circulating air to cool the components.
-These are often very loud and not something you want sat next to you when you're working.
+These are often very loud and not something you want sat next to you when you're working (hence the need for server rooms).
 The 2008 Mac Pro isn't too bad, but I did want to keep it somewhere out of the way.

 Luckily, we have a handy utility closet that happens to have ventilation, wall sockets, and ethernet ports, so that's where the home server has been living.
 I did have some initial concerns about airflow and thermals but after monitoring the server for a month, I'm happy it's running cool and quiet.